Program overview

 Career Options

-• World Organization Specialist: Work with organizations like the United Nations to address global issues and implement development programs.
+• World Organization Employee: Work with organizations like the United Nations to address global issues.

-• NGO Project Coordinator: Manage projects for non-governmental organizations focused on social and economic development.
+• NGO Worker: Engage with non-governmental organizations focused on development and humanitarian efforts.

-• International Consultant: Provide expert advice to governments and organizations on development strategies and policies.
+• International Consultant: Provide expert advice to firms and organizations on international development strategies.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.